TIBCOSoftware/snappydata/docs/programming_guide/snappydata_jobs.md

 ```

 ## Running Python Applications
-Python users can submit a Python application using `spark-submit` in the SnappyData Connector mode.
+Python users can submit a Python application using `bin/spark-submit` in the SnappyData Connector mode.
 Run the following command to submit a Python application:

 ```scala
 bin/spark-submit \